data-engineering-community/data-engineering-wiki/Guides/SQL Guide.md

 ### Basic Commands
 **SELECT**
-* Used to selet data from a database
+* Used to select data from a database
 * The data returned is stored in a result table, called the result-set.
 > [!tip] Avoid using `SELECT *` in data pipelines - only select the data you need.